 How do you align your resume with a project manager job description?

 Project management is a fast-growing occupation, with a 6% increase in new employment opportunities projected over the next decade.
 Demand is expected to be especially strong within the IT field.
 Although there will be a need within the market, competition will be tough, as it is for most leadership positions.
-Your resume will need to be aligned with the needs and expectations of potential employers.
+Your resume must be aligned with potential employers' needs and expectations.

 Pay attention to the skills and qualifications mentioned in the job description.
 Identify what the employer values most in their ideal candidate and demonstrate how you meet those expectations.
 For example, if the position requires expertise in risk management, highlight times when you successfully mitigated risks on projects, and describe what the positive outcome was.